 “Do yourself a favour and get this product.
 I guarantee that you will have no regets.”
 Sharon Z.

-A menstrual cup is a feminine hygiene product that can be used instead of pads or tampons.
+It is a feminine hygiene product that can be used instead of pads or tampons.
 It’s usually made with medical grade silicone, is flexible and shaped like a bell that’s open on one end.
 Once inserted into the vaginal canal, it collects menstrual fluid.
-It can be worn for up to 12 hours, then you have to remove it, empty into the toilet or sink, wash and reinsert.
-They’re convenient, great for the environment and much cheaper than any of the other alternatives.

 “Some people may be worried about mess and cleaning.
 I never clean mine in public restrooms since I can usually wear it for 12 hours without emptying it.
 At home it’s really easy to empty into the toilet and clean in the sink.”
 Tammy D.